 Philly unknown, Philadelphia

 “Building unity and closing gaps in neighborhoods one step at a time.”
 As cities improve, many areas remain overlooked and lack essential resources.
 The Philly Unknown Project aims to create community ties and support those without a voice.
-This grassroots non-profit offers direct outreach through various means, such as compassion bags—harm reduction kits filled with snacks, clothing, hygiene items, and other resources to inspire hope for a better tomorrow.
+This grassroots non-profit offers direct outreach through various means, such as compassion bags—harm reduction kits filled with snacks, clothing, hygiene items, and other resources- as well as projects to regenerate land into community gardens in underserved neighbourhoods.

 Read more